ShaneCreedon/Social-Url-Database/README.md

 Something to note, is that I allowed the scores to be decimal in nature, rather than just Integer.

 Also, I considered using a logger, but ultimately thought it wasn't necessary for the scope of this project.
-I opt for a Guard Clause approach around the majority of the conditional flows, as I find the code easier to read this way; by validating against the edge cases at the top and leaving the body of the method for the method's purpose.
+I opted for a Guard Clause approach around the majority of the conditional flows, as I find the code easier to read this way; by validating against the edge cases at the top and leaving the body of the method for the method's purpose.

+`java.net.URL` did not provide enough built-in validation for checking against URLs, so I needed to add further validation on top of this to ensure commands like: `ADD https:///www.
+5.02` would be invalid.

 ## Tests
 I wrote a number of Junit tests (8) to accompany this small project, those can be run with